What Are the Components of an Appraisal?

 Arriving at a Value Conclusion

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-Note: While the appraised value is probably the most reliable indication of what a house is worth, it may not be the price at which the property closes.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
-At the end of the day, an appraiser from ABS Appraisal Service, Inc. will guarantee you discover the most fair and balanced property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valuePrices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
+At the end of the day, an appraiser from ABS Appraisal Service, Inc. will help you attain the most fair and balanced property value, so you can make the most informed real estate decisions.